 For more mouth-watering recipes and photos, check out Michael's beautiful book, Chocolate Obsession.

-1 cup natural, creamy peanut butter (such as Marantha), salted or unsalted
+- 1 cup (250 g) natural, creamy peanut butter (such as Marantha), salted or unsalted

-1 cup (4 ounces) roughly chopped bittersweet chocolate (preferably 70% or more cacao mass)
+- 1 cup (4 ounces / 115 g) roughly chopped bittersweet chocolate (preferably 70% or more cacao mass)

-- Position a rack in the upper-middle of the oven and preheat to 350º.
+- Position a rack in the upper third of the oven and preheat to 350º.
 Line two cookie sheets with parchment paper.